OfficeDev/Office-Add-in-NodeJS-SSO/Complete/README.md

 1. Clone this repo.

-2. Open a command prompt in the `\src` folder of the project and run the command `npm install`.
+2. Open a command prompt in the `\Complete` folder of the project and run the command `npm install`.

-3. Trust the self-signed certificate file `\src\certs\server.crt`.
-For instructions, see [Installing the Self-signed certificate - Method 2](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md#method-2-manually-install-the-certificate).
+3. Run the command `npm run install-dev-certs`.

-4. Open the `\src` folder in the cloned project in your IDE.
+4. Open the `\Complete` folder in the cloned project in your IDE.

 5. Open the `.ENV` file and use the values that you copied in earlier.
 Set both the **CLIENT_ID** and to your **Application (client) ID**, and set the **CLIENT_SECRET** to your client secret.
 The values should **not** be in quotation marks.
 When you are done, the file should be similar to the following: